Sacramento, California: City government

 The Government of Sacramento operates as a charter city (as opposed to a general law city) under the Charter of the City of Sacramento.
-The elected government is composed of the Sacramento City Council with 8 city council districts and the Mayor of Sacramento, which operates under a mayor-council government.
+The elected government is composed of the Sacramento City Council with 8 city council districts and the Mayor of Sacramento, which operates under a council-manager government.
 In addition, there are numerous departments and appointed officers such as the City Manager, Sacramento Police Department (SPD), the Sacramento Fire Department (SFD), City Clerk, City Attorney, and City Treasurer.

-As of 2016, the mayor is Darrell Steinberg and the council members are Angelique Ashby, Allen Warren, Jeff Harris, Steve Hansen, Jay Schenirer, Rich Jennings, and Larry Carr.
+As of 2025, the mayor is Kevin McCarty and the council members are Lisa Kaplan, Roger Dickinson, Karina Talamantes, Phil Pluckebaum, Caity Maple, Eric Guerra, Rick Jennings, and Mai Vang.
 The City of Sacramento is part of Sacramento County, for which the government of Sacramento County is defined and authorized under the California Constitution, California law, and the Charter of the County of Sacramento.

-Californian government
+California government

 As the capital city of California, Sacramento is home to the government of California.
 The California State Capitol is the seat of the governor of California and the California State Legislature, and the city is home to numerous California state agencies.
 The Supreme Court of California is headquartered in San Francisco but maintains one of its two branch offices in Sacramento, where it shares a courtroom with the Court of Appeal for the Third Appellate District.